Antigua: Banking

-Swiss American Bank Ltd., later renamed Global Bank of Commerce, Ltd, was formed in April 1983 and became the first offshore international financial institution governed by the International Business Corporations, Act of 1982 to become a licensed bank in Antigua.
+Swiss American Bank Ltd, later renamed Global Bank of Commerce, Ltd, was formed in April 1983 and became the first offshore international financial institution governed by the International Business Corporations, Act of 1982 to become a licensed bank in Antigua.
 The bank was later sued by the United States for failure to release forfeited funds from one of its account holders.
 Swiss American Bank was founded by Bruce Rappaport.

+Established in June 1994 as the East European International Bank, the European Union Bank (EUB) (Банк Европейского Союза (БЕС)), which was Antigua's first internet bank and was associated with Alex Konanykhin, who had business interests with numerous senior KGB officials, was shut down in 1996 by Antiguan authorities because the bank had failed to file its 1994 audit and was placed in receivership on 8 August 1997 with two Russians listed as bank directors, Vitali Papsuev (Виталий Папсуев) and Sergei Ushakov (Сергей Ушаков).

 Stanford International Bank was formed by Allen Stanford in 1986 in Montserrat where it was called Guardian International Bank.
 On 17 February 2009, the U.S. Securities and Exchange Commission charged Allen Stanford, Laura Pendergest-Holt and James Davis with fraud in connection with the bank's US$8 billion certificate of deposit (CD) investment scheme that offered "improbable and unsubstantiated high interest rates".
 This led the federal government to freeze the assets of the bank and other Stanford entities.
 On 27 February 2009, Pendergest-Holt was arrested by federal agents in connection with the alleged fraud.
 On that day, the SEC said that Stanford and his accomplices operated a "massive Ponzi scheme", misappropriated billions of investors' money and falsified the Stanford International Bank's records to hide their fraud.
 "Stanford International Bank's financial statements, including its investment income, are fictional," the SEC said.

 Antigua Overseas Bank (AOB) was part of the ABI Financial Group and was a licensed bank in Antigua.
 On 13 April 2012, AOB was placed into receivership by the government of Antigua.

 On 27 November 2018, Scotiabank, the leading commercial bank on the island, announced plans to sell its banking operations in Antigua and 9 other non-core Caribbean markets to Republic Financial Holdings Limited.